CPK Insurance

 • South Carolina commercial auto minimum liability limits are $25,000/$50,000/$25,000, so any company using trucks, trailers, or service vehicles should check that its policy meets or exceeds those minimums.

-• South Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when bidding on storefronts, mixed-use buildings, or other leased job sites.
+• Most commercial leases in South Carolina require proof of general liability coverage, which can matter when bidding on storefronts, mixed-use buildings, or other leased job sites.

 • Coverage terms may need to align with state contractor insurance rules, county jobsite requirements, and municipal permit requirements before work starts.